Jomari-Macaraig/go2/README.md

 $ make initialize_database
 $ make initialize_rabbitmq
 ```
-Try to update the sleep count in the Makefile.
+Stop the container, increase the sleep count in the Makefile and rerun again.